jupyter/jupyter.github.io/README.md

 This is the source to [Jupyter.org](http://jupyter.org/).

-# Build instruction.
+# Build instructions

-The site is build using GitHub Pages Jekyll, see [Jekyll website](http://jekyllrb.com/) for customizing build process, and detail on how what where.
+The site is built using GitHub Pages Jekyll, see [Jekyll website](http://jekyllrb.com/) for customizing the build process, and detail on how what where.

 # Quick local testing